manopaul/Flying-Cars-P3-Controller/README.md

     accelCmd.z = 0;
 ```

-Now the `YawControl()` method is modified to implemeted just a P controller, in lines XXX, as shown below to control the Yaw.
+Now the `YawControl()` method is modified to implemeted just a P controller, in lines [338-356](https://github.com/manopaul/Flying-Cars-P3-Controller/blob/master/src/QuadControl.cpp#L338), as shown below to control the Yaw.
 ```
     float yaw_cmd_2_pi = 0;
     if ( yawCmd > 0 ) {